 2. Create Asset

 The first step in providing data with the Eclipse Dataspace Components-Connector (EDC Connector) is creating an asset.
-Start by clicking on the tab Assets followed by a click on Create asset on the top right.
+Start by clicking on the tab Assets followed by a click on New Asset on the top right.

 Field Name